barbazul/1kfa/mod_guide_gm.md

 > It's hard for me to do everything though, so the more you can participate,
 > reading the text of your moves, and suggesting narrative outcomes,
 > the smoother the game will run.
 Once we've had some practice, playing the
-> game will feel like a collaborative story we're working through together.
+> game will feel like a collaborative story we're creating together.
 >
 > The move you'll be triggering the most will probably be Defy Danger, that's
 > why it's on the first page.
 The moves in the back of the booklet are